andresrcs/puppy_incubator/README.md

 * It broadcasts the temperature status over `MQTT` messages.

-* The additional Wemos D1 mini board with a NeoPixel shield, receives the `MQTT` message and displays informative colors accordingly to the current temperature status (Hot, Normal, Cold).
+* An additional Wemos D1 mini board with a NeoPixel shield, receives the `MQTT` message and displays informative colors accordingly to the current temperature status (Hot, Normal, Cold).

+* The same board logs the temperature status (`MQTT` message) on an SD card and serves the `.csv` file through a web server.

 * It supports OTA updates on the same LAN.